jianliu10/jianliu.github.io/_posts/2019-02-22-DI-batch-automation-enhancement.md

 I was tasked to enhance an 10+ years aged existing data integration component PROMO-DI in a data warehouse.
 The goal of the development work was not only to add new business features for this one-time project, but also to enhance and automate the data integration process for the future.

+There are some common challenges in enterprise large data warehouse systems.
 This document describes the four challenges in PROMO-DI data integration component in DWH, and its automation & enhancement design.

-The four challenges are common for most of data warehouse systems.
-I wrote this document for data engineering research purpose only.

 ## Abbreviations